Data Masking

 Regex Masking allows sensitive values to be identified and masked using predefined patterns.

-Instead of masking the entire payload, Fyno scans payload data and masks only values that match supported patterns.
+For data payloads, Fyno scans the payload and masks only values that match supported patterns, including:

 - Email addresses